opctl/opctl/website/docs/training/inputs-outputs.md

 # we add the inputs section
 inputs:
   person: # the name of this input is "person"
+    description: who to greet # the description is "who to greet"
     string: # the type of this input is string
-      constraints: { minLength: 1 } # we can place constraints
+      constraints: { minLength: 1 } # it can have a minLength of 1
-      description: who to greet # and describe what the input is

 run: